cam-leo/AmazonStocks/README.md

 In this project, I conducted an in-depth analysis of Amazon's stock data from 1997 to 2021 using Power BI, Tableau and Excel.
 The project involved several key steps and resulted in actionable insights regarding Amazon's stock performance.

+**For recommendations on future actions based on business insights, scroll to the bottom**

 ![Dashboard](https://github.com/cam-leo/AmazonStocks/blob/main/General%20Performance.png)

 # Project Overview

+**Goal: To find certain North Star Metrics such as ROI, Moving Averages, Volatility of Stocks compared to baseline**

 Data Import and Cleaning:

 Imported a comprehensive dataset containing historical open and close prices of Amazon's stock from 1997 to 2021.